divsandhu/ETH-AVAX-3/README.md

 - ERC20 Token: Implements the standard ERC20 token interface.
 - Ownership: Uses Ownable from OpenZeppelin to restrict access to certain functions.
 - Initial Supply: Upon deployment, the contract mints an initial supply of tokens to the contract owner.
-- Only owner can mint but any user can burn the tokens.
+- Only owner can mint but any user can burn the

 ## Installation